Rich2/openstrat/README.md

 mill run //To launch a ScalaFx window. mill -w run //As above but mill will rebuild and relaunch the ScalaFx window when ever you save changes to source code.
-The most useful command for development mill test //To run tests mill -w /To recompile and rerun the tests on source code changes. mill mill.scalalib.GenIdea/idea //To create an IntelliJ IDEA project.
+The most useful command for development mill test //To run tests mill -w //To recompile and rerun the tests on source code changes. mill -w jsfast //To rebuild the fast optomised Js file.
+Use with WebPages/millFast.html mill -w jsfull //To rebuild the fully optomised Js file.
+Use with WebPages/millFull.html mill mill.scalalib.GenIdea/idea //To create an IntelliJ IDEA project.
 ```
 For IntellliJ useful options: